HashWarlock/nixos-config/README.md

 You now have your VM fully set up!
 To make changes to the config, just edit the contenst `~/nixos-config`, and run `make switch`

+## NixOS on Asus ROG Strix G512LW Laptop
+> TODO: In Progress

 ---

-Config is partially based on https://github.com/mitchellh/nixos-config
+Config is partially based on https://github.com/mitchellh/nixos-config and https://github.com/cor/nixos-config